 Opened in September 2006 airport is located in Racha Thewa in the Bang Phli district of Samut Prakan province, 30 kilometers east of Bangkok.

 Airport Express provides air-conditioned bus service between Suvarnabhumi Airport and first-class Bangkok hotels.
 The cost is 150 baht for entire route.
 Airport Express service operates from 5:00 am to midnight.
+There is also a high speed rail link into the centre of Bangkok.

 Thai International have a limousine service which will take you anywhere in Bangkok, and a mini bus service to major hotels.
 The booking desk is located in the arrivals hall.
 Ordinary taxis can be booked near the front exit.